-All graduate students, including part-time students, must complete and pass the course SGS 101 Academic Research Integrity and Ethics-within within the first twelve monthserm after their admission to graduate studies at McMaster.
+All graduate students, including part-time students, exchange students and visiting students must complete and pass the course SGS 101 Academic Research Integrity and Ethics within the first month of their first term after their admission to graduate studies at McMaster.
 The purpose of this course is to ensure that the standards and expectations of academic integrity and research ethics are communicated early and are understood by incoming students.
 All students are required to take and pass SGS 101.
-Students may not graduate or register in a subsequent academic year-term without having successfully completed this course.
-The course description for SGS 101 may be found in Section 11.
+Students may not graduate or register in subsequent academic terms without having successfully completed this course.

 All graduate students are required to complete appropriate training required to complete their research and studies (health and safety training, ethics training, biosafety training, etc.), as determined by their home Department or Program.

-All graduate students also are required to complete and pass SGS 201 Accessibility for Ontarians with Disabilities Act (AODA), which can be completed on-line [www.mcmaster.ca/accessiblity].
-Having an understanding of how we can identify and reduce attitudinal, structural, information, technological, and systemic barriers to persons with disabilities is core to McMaster University's commitment to supporting an inclusive community in which all persons are treated with dignity and equality, and completion of AODA training is critical as McMaster's graduates move forward in their varied, chosen professions.
+All graduate students also are required to complete and pass SGS 201 Accessibility for Ontarians with Disabilities Act (AODA+, which can be completed on-line [http://accessibility.mcmaster.ca/].
+Having an understanding of how we can identify and reduce attitudinal, structural, information, technological, and systemic barriers to persons with disabilities is core to McMaster

+University's commitment to supporting an inclusive community in which all persons are treated with dignity and equality, and completion of AODA training is critical as McMaster's graduates move forward in their varied, chosen professions.

-Students may not graduate or register for subsequent years-terms in their program until they have completed their required training.
+Students may not graduate or register for subsequent terms in their program until they have completed their required training.